High-Protein Breakfast Ideas for Beginners: Easy and Healthy Morning Meals

 - Greek yogurt topped with berries

-- Eggs and vegetables
+- Eggs with vegetables

 - Cottage cheese, with fruits